 We know that Colorado funds its schools over $2,000 less per pupil than the United States average.
 In response, many school districts have passed mill levy overrides (MLOs) in order to prevent cuts, retain teachers, and maintain educational programs, including the St. Vrain Valley School District.
 But many Colorado districts are unable to pass an MLO.
 Another surprising fact: over 40% of Colorado’s school districts are now on a four day school week.

 How can we solve this issue, and ensure that all of Colorado students have excellent educational opportunities, despite their zip code?
 One group is working towards a solution that may be on our statewide ballot this fall, and it is the best proposed solution that Grassroots St. Vrain has seen to date.
-It’s called Initiative 93, and we will be sharing more information about it in our next post.
+It’s called Great Schools Thriving Communities, and we will be sharing more information about it in our next post.